VA Nebraska-Western Iowa Health Care System

-Residents rotate through a variety of clinics and gain valuable experience managing multiple chronic disease states – including, but not limited to: anticoagulation, hyperlipidemia, hypertension, diabetes, smoking cessation, thyroid disease, anemia, pain management, kinetics and hospice/palliative care.
-Unique to the VA, pharmacists have prescriptive authority in areas of expertise, and thus are able to act as mid-level providers.
+Pharmacy clinical practice at the GIVA goes back over 30 years, so the autonomy that pharmacist have is unmatched!
+Our pharmacist-run ambulatory care clinics are high volume; residents will gain experience working in a fast-pace clinic environment with close relationships with primary care providers.
+On average 8-15 patients per day are scheduled between face-to-face and phone appointments.
+Clinical pharmacists manage a wide variety of chronic diseases, including, but not limited to: anticoagulation, hyperlipidemia, hypertension, diabetes, smoking cessation, congestive heart failure, thyroid disease, anemia, pain management, kinetics and hospice/palliative care.
+Unique to the VA, pharmacists have prescriptive authority in areas of expertise, and thus act as mid-level providers.
 Residents are included in this opportunity to practice at the top of their license.
-Residents will also have the opportunity to experience pharmacy management on multiple levels, both on site management, as well as from the perspective of the Chief and Associate Chief of Pharmacy.
+Residents will also experience pharmacy management on multiple levels, both on site management, as well as from the perspective of the Chief and Associate Chief of Pharmacy.

 Finally, residents will be required to design, conduct, and complete research project suitable for publishing during the year.
-Residents present their final results at the Midwest Pharmacy Residency Conference in May.
-Overall, the program is comprehensive and flexible to match the career goals of each resident.
+Residents present their results at the Midwest Pharmacy Residency Conference in May.